 - Based upon low crude protein formulation principles- selecting high-digestible protein sources

 - Very high quality and processing of major materials

 The Denkavit Safe Start Concept has been tested by the independent Schothorst Feed Research.
 In this trial, our concept is tested against a control group (no added zinc oxide) and a group with 2500 ppm zinc from extra added zinc oxide.

 Zinc Smart, what does Denkavit provide?

-The Denkavit Safe Start Concept assists farmers and feed companies a complete approach from birth until 25 – 30 kg bodyweight.
+The Denkavit Safe Start Concept assists farmers and feeds companies with a complete approach from birth until 25 – 30 kg body weight.
 Our concept includes both complete feeds as well as concentrates to support the farmer in rearing piglets without extra added zinc oxide.
-Our approach is based upon of years of knowledge and is supported with tailor-made advise and formulation for your situation by our colleagues.
+Our approach is based upon years of knowledge and is supported by tailor-made advice and formulation for your situation by our colleagues.

-Get your personalised advice and leave your details to get into contact with us!
+Get your personalised advice and leave your details to get in contact with us!